Oriented discrepancy of Hamilton cycles in oriented graphs satisfying Ore-type condition: Introduction

 \section{Introduction}

-Combinatorial discrepancy is studied on hypergraphs.
-For a hypergraph $\cal H$ and coloring $c: V({\cal H}) \rightarrow \{-1,1\}$, the discrepancy of an edge $e\in E({\cal H})$ is $D(e)=|\sum_{v\in e} c(v)|.$ Combinatorial discrepancy studies $\min_c \max_{e\in E({\cal H})}D(e)$, the {\em discrepancy} of $\cal H$; for an excellent exposition of the topic, see e.g. \cite{M99}.
+For a hypergraph $\cal H$ and coloring $c: V({\cal H}) \rightarrow \{-1,1\}$, the discrepancy of an edge $e\in E({\cal H})$ is $D_c(e)=|\sum_{v\in e} c(v)|.$ Combinatorial discrepancy studies the {\em discrepancy} of $\cal H$.
+For an excellent exposition of the topic, see e.g. \cite{M99}.
 Erd{\H o}s \cite{E63} launched an extensive study of graph discrepancy, which is a special case of combinatorial discrepancy: $V({\cal H})$ is the edge set of some graph $G$ and $E({\cal H})$ consists of the edge sets of specific subgraphs of $G.$ For recent papers on the topic, see e.g. \cite{BCJP,BCPT,FHLT,GKM22a,GKM22b}.
-In particular, Balogh et al. \cite{BCJP} proved the following result.